 - Don’t forget to breathe, rest when you need to, and drink plenty of water.

-Complete this list all the way through two to four times, increasing as you get stronger.
+Complete this exercise routine all the way through two to four times, increasing as you build endurance and get stronger.

 Start in a lunge as described above.
 Then, jump up and switch your legs in the air, landing back in a lunge position but with the other leg in front.
 Keep your core tight and don’t let your front knee go past your toes.
 Repeat this 10-20 times on each leg.